Human Osteoarchaeology

 This specialist matrix is to assist applicants and the Validation committee to see where you demonstrate the grade applied for when working in Osteology.

-To assess the pubertal stage, seven individual osteological markers have been developed, including the extent of the development of the mandibular canine root and hook of hamate, fusion epiphyses of the hand phalanges, distal radius and humerus, and proximal ulna, the presence and fusion of the iliac crest epiphysis, and the morphology of the cervical vertebral body.
-A recording form has been developed to summarize the assessment criteria, to ease the application of the techniques.
-A summary table has also been developed to aid in the estimation of the stage of puberty the individual was experiencing, as well as an indication of the physical changes the body was undergoing at the time of death.
+A recording form was developed to summarize the assessment criteria and ease the application of the techniques.
+A summary table was also created to aid in estimating the stage of puberty the individual was experiencing, as well as to indicate the physical changes the body was undergoing at the time of death.
+Both can be downloaded below.